Kaushal1011/portfolio-new/worknpub.md

 Responsibilities:

-- Working on the ADRESai project building a smart data availability and query platform for medical data queries requested by researchers.
+- Developed 6+ user-facing modules, including both the UI/UX and backend APIs, for a data availability platform used by several medical AI researchers.
-- Creating new features, optimizing queries in Django, creating new APIs, and integrating new data sources.
+- Designed and implemented an intuitive tool for creating complex ontologies for patient cohort generation, simplifying a traditionally complex process and improving usability for researchers.
-- Currently, I am trying to solve the asynchronous job scheduling problem in Django.
+- Integrated multiple CCTS databases(PostgreSQL, Oracle) with Django, creating a seamless and secure platform that supports high-throughput data access and delivery to platforms like Redcap.

 #### Cofounder and CTO - [getriff.xyz](https://getriff.xyz) (Sister Company of Pedals Up)